Induced subgraphs of induced subgraphs of large chromatic number: Orientations of classical constructions

 \section{Orientations of classical constructions}

-In this section we define two families of directed graphs, alongside their underlying undirected graphs, which provide the starting point of our constructions for Theorems~\ref{thm:main} and~\ref{thm:oddgirth}.
-They are based on classical constructions of graphs with large chromatic number and restricted clique number or girth.
-The first, denoted $(Z_n)$, are the well known Zykov graphs~\cite{Z49}.
-We will make use of orientations, $(\vv{Z_n})$, of the Zykov graphs which were defined by Kierstead and Trotter~\cite{KT92}, and then used in the constructions of both Carbonero, Hompe, Moore and Spirkl~\cite{CHMS22} and Bria\'{n}ski, Davies and Walczak~\cite{BDW22arxiv}.
-A second family of graphs, $(Y_n)$, comes from a construction due to \nesrod~\cite{NR79}.
-We orient these to obtain digraphs, $(\vv{Y_n})$, that we use in the proof of Theorem~\ref{thm:oddgirth}.

-The graphs $X_n$ and orientations $\vv{X_n}$ (where $X$ is $Y$ or $Z$) that we take are chosen to satisfy the following properties, which will be key in subsequent proofs: \begin{enumerate}[label=(\alph*)] \item $\chi(X_n) = n$, \item $\vv{X_n}$ is acyclic, that is, it contains no directed cycle, and \item for all $u, v\in V(\vv{X_n})$, there is at most one directed path from $u$ to $v$ in $\vv{X_n}$. \end{enumerate}
+Our constructions for Theorems~\ref{thm:main} and~\ref{thm:oddgirth} start with orientations of graphs with high chromatic number and restricted clique number or girth.
+Traditionally the underlying graphs in such orientations have been the well known Zykov graphs~\cite{Z49}.
+Orientations of these were first considered by Kierstead and Trotter~\cite{KT92}, and then used in the constructions of both Carbonero, Hompe, Moore and Spirkl~\cite{CHMS22} and Bria\'{n}ski, Davies and Walczak~\cite{BDW22arxiv}.
+For the proof of Theorem~\ref{thm:main}, we require precisely the following properties of the underlying graphs $X_n$ and their orientations $\vv{X_n}$: \begin{enumerate}[label=(\alph*)] \item $\chi(X_n) = n$, \item $\vv{X_n}$ is acyclic, that is, it contains no directed cycle, and \item for all $u, v\in V(\vv{X_n})$, there is at most one directed path from $u$ to $v$ in $\vv{X_n}$. \end{enumerate} The Zykov graphs and their orientations given by Kierstead and Trotter satisfy these conditions and so suffice for the proof of Theorem~\ref{thm:main}.
+In fact any $X_n$ with chromatic number $n$ and girth greater than $2n - 2$ has some orientation $\vv{X_n}$ satisfying these three properties (see Lemma~\ref{lem:digraphexistence}).

-There is one further condition that we need the $Y_n$ to satisfy in order to rule out short odd cycles.
+For the proof of Theorem~\ref{thm:oddgirth} we require one further property in order to rule out short odd cycles (in particular, we cannot take Zykov graphs as the base graphs in the proof of Theorem~\ref{thm:oddgirth}).
 Define a \defn{change of direction} in a digraph to be a pair of edges incident to a common vertex that are both directed towards or both directed away from that vertex.
-For a given positive integer $g$ we ask that $\vv{Y_n}$ satisfies:
+For a given positive integer $g$ we ask that $\vv{X_n}$ satisfies:

-\begin{enumerate}[label=(\alph*), resume] \item for every cycle in $Y_n$, the corresponding oriented cycle in $\vv{Y_n}$ has at least $g$ changes of direction. \end{enumerate} Strictly speaking, $\vv{Y_n}$ and condition (d) depend on the choice of positive integer $g$, but we suppress this dependence in the notation.
+\begin{enumerate}[label=(\alph*), resume] \item for every cycle in $X_n$, the corresponding oriented cycle in $\vv{X_n}$ has at least $g$ changes of direction. \end{enumerate} Strictly speaking, $\vv{X_n}$ and condition (d) depend on the choice of positive integer $g$, but we suppress this dependence in the notation.
 Note that if $g\geq 3$, then property (d) implies both (b) and (c).
+Lemma~\ref{lem:digraphexistence} below states that any $X_n$ with chromatic number $n$ and girth greater than $(g - 1)(n - 1)$ where $g \geq 3$ has an orientation $\vv{X_n}$ satisfying all four properties.

 By property (c), it is natural to view $V(\vv{X_n}) = V(X_n)$ as a poset with a strict partial order based on \defn{reachability}: for distinct vertices $u$ and $v$, we write $u < v$ if there is a directed path from $u$ to $v$ in $\vv{X_n}$.
 Note that there is a correspondence between chains in this poset and sets of vertices that lie on a single directed path in $\vv{X_n}$.
 For vertices $u < v$ we can define the \defn{distance} between $u$ and $v$, written $d(u,v)$, to be the length of the unique directed path from $u$ to~$v$.
 The uniqueness of directed paths ensures that $d(u,w)=d(u,v)+d(v,w)$ for vertices $u < v < w$.